ChanLiang/ChanLiang.github.io/_pages/about.md

 ## News

-- [01/2026] Our work on [RLVR](https://arxiv.org/pdf/2510.05837) is accepted at ICLR 2026.
+- [01/2026] Our work on [exploration dynamics](https://arxiv.org/pdf/2510.05837) in RL is accepted at ICLR 2026.
-  We diagnose mode collapse in RL as a self‑reinforcing loop, and break it by reshaping the trajectory distribution to discourage revisits and enable *BFS‑like* exploration.
+  We diagnose mode collapse as a self-reinforcing loop in trajectory distributions, and mitigate it via distribution-level reshaping to enable systematic exploration.

 <!-- - [09/2025] [New preprint](/talks/bridge.pdf): Cooperative SFT–RL for training advanced reasoning models.   -->
 - [09/2025] New work on [meta-learning](https://arxiv.org/abs/2509.06948) for training reasoning models.